EneaDim/flexsoc/README.md

 <a id="dependencies"></a>
 ## 📦 Dependencies

-The dependencies are splitted for IP development and SoC integration.

 Running `make deps` will automate the installation process for IP development.

 Now you can jump to **Usage** and then only for SoC tutorial you need SoC dependencies.